Structeezy Code Parser

 - A

-, powered by Codemirror, to enterHTML
+code editor, powered by Codemirror, to enterHTMLorSVGcode. - A

-button, that will parse the current code and create the corresponding elements in your structure tree.
+Parse & Injectbutton, that will parse the current code and create the corresponding elements in your structure tree.

 Usage